Hopac/Hopac/Docs/BoundedMb.md

 [AddToAny](http://msdn.microsoft.com/en-us/library/dd394986%28v=vs.110%29.aspx)
 and
 [TakeFromAny](http://msdn.microsoft.com/en-us/library/dd381962%28v=vs.110%29.aspx)
-that allow for performing an operation one of a given set of collections.
+that allow for performing an operation on one of a given set of collections.

 There is a reference implementation of [BlockingCollection.cs](http://referencesource.microsoft.com/#System/sys/system/collections/concurrent/BlockingCollection.cs).
-As easily seen, it is by far the longest of the three implementations.
+As can be easily seen, it is by far the longest of the three implementations.

 ## About the BlockingQueueAgent